 A management committee was established initially and had access to high levels of professional assistance including land use, media skills, engineering, legal, political and business management.
 Subsequently an initial Trust (consisting of 3 – 7 trustees) was set up and the Trust deed drawn up by WCM Legal.

-A group called “The Friends of the Trail” has been established from whom funds for upkeep of the Trail will be obtained via membership fees, donations and fundraising.
+A group called “The Friends of the Traill” has been established from whom funds for upkeep of the Trail will be obtained via membership fees, donations and fundraising.
 This group elects the Trust members every 3 years.